 \subsection{The wild case}

 The wild case is more involved.
-The broad idea is to show that the (infinite) maximal abelian pro-$p$ extension of $\Q_p$ is a cyclotomic extension from which we can read off the relevant cyclotomic extension containing our given finite abelian extension of $\Q_p$.
-This will be achieved via infinite Galois theory.
-In a first step, we find an ``upper bound'' for the Galois group of this maximal abelian pro-$p$ extension of $\Q_p$.
-To do so, we calculate as a base case the compositum of all $C_p$ extensions of $\Q_p(\zeta_p)$ that are abelian over $\Q_p$\footnote{We work with $\Q_p(\zeta_p)$ instead of $\Q_p$ to be able to use arguments from Kummer theory; this does nothing except potentially enlarging our cyclotomic extensions.} before deducing the infinite case.
-We then proceed to show that the calculated Galois group actually appears as the Galois group of a cyclotomic extension.
+Our goal is to show that the (infinite) maximal abelian pro-$p$ extension of $\IQ_p$ is a cyclotomic extension; the precise calculation will then allow us to read off a relevant cyclotomic extension containing the given finite abelian extension of $\IQ_p$.
+In a first step, we determine an ``upper bound'' for the Galois group of this maximal abelian pro-$p$ extension of $\IQ_p$.
+As a base case, we compute the compositum of all $C_p$-extensions of $\IQ_p(\zeta_p)$ that are abelian over $\IQ_p$, and then extend the argument to the infinite case\footnote{We work over $\IQ_p(\zeta_p)$ to apply Kummer theory; this merely potentially enlarges the cyclotomic extensions.}.
+We proceed to show that the calculated Galois group actually appears as the Galois group of a cyclotomic extension.
 The concrete calculations will then allow us to explicitly describe for each finite abelian extension a cyclotomic extension containing it.